Last Updated on April 17, 2023

 These friendly dogs love their families and want to be a part of whatever activity you have going on, so be sure to include them!

-17. American Greyhound
+17. American Bulldog and Greyhound mix (AKA American Greyhound)

 When you combine an American Bulldog with a Greyhound, you get a dog with high energy that wants to be out having fun with you all day long.